The Health Benefits of Raw Spinach for Detoxing Your Body & Brain

 A happy (but not insignificant) side note is what this green leafy can do for your skin.
 The antioxidant combo found in spinach can even help to clear up acne (Acne vulgaris).
 A human trial published in the journal Cutaneous and Ocular Toxicology found that whole foods (like spinach) that contain vitamins A, E, and the mineral zinc can help those with the severest cases of acne .

-Get Some Spinach on Your Plate (and in Your Cup) Today!
+Get Some Spinach in Your Daily Diet to Begin Detoxing Today!

 Spinach is a leafy green that’s readily accessible and particularly beneficial for both your body and brain.